johno/pixyll/_posts/2015-04-28-how-I-found-the-cheapest-place-to-live-in-austin.md

 I found it because of Tyson, and it's where most of the students or transfer students find roommates or elsewhere to live.
 I contacted one guy that wanted to sublease his apartment, met with him, did all the legalities and had to pay the lease in full because I was unable to find a US co-signer.
-All in all, it costed me $200 less per month than the rest of the options I had found, and I booked until the end of July, saving around $1200 in rent.
+All in all, it cost me $200 less per month than the rest of the options I had found, and I booked until the end of July, saving around $1200 in rent.